What Type of Flooring Controls Sound?

 Extremely thick rubber tiles have quite a bit of weight, which can complicate a DIY installation job.
-For a thinner tile that still provides a high level of noise absorption, the ShokLok Interlocking Tile is a popular selection.
+For a thinner tile that still provides a high level of noise absorption, the Sundance Mats Interlocking is a popular selection.

 These tiles carry a coverage size of 4 by 6 feet, which is more like rubber horse stall mats.
 At 3/4 inches in thickness, installers can set these tiles into place a little easier than a thicker mat of similar size.

 Typically, a 4x6 rubber mat will have flat edges.
-These ShokLok tiles set themselves apart, however, by offering puzzle-style interlocking edges that ensure a tight fit and a secure layout over a big space.
-The waffle bottom design limits vibration and noise transfer.
+These Sundance mats set themselves apart, however, by offering puzzle-style interlocking edges that ensure a tight fit and a secure layout over a big space.
+The mat design limits vibration and noise transfer.

-Does Underlayment Work As Sound Absorbing Flooring?For homes and businesses that want to lay out a vinyl or wood floor but that also want to cut down on noise, an sound underlayment is a great choice.
+Does Underlayment Work As Sound Absorbing Flooring?For homes and businesses that want to lay out a ceramic or wood floor but also want to cut down on noise, a sound underlayment is a great choice.

-This is a commercial quality roll of underlayment consisting of a blend of cork and rubber.
+This is a commercial-quality roll of underlayment consisting of cork.
 Each roll measures 3 mm in thickness (about 1/8 inch).

 Does Carpet Work As Sound Deadening Flooring?Carpet tiles will work for a few different spaces where echoing noise can be problematic.
-It cuts back on noise reverberation, while delivering warmth and style in the flooring.
+It cuts back on noise reverberation while delivering warmth and style to the flooring.

 A popular selection is the Royal Interlocking Carpet Tile, which consists of a foam backing with the carpet layer attached.
 These tiles use an interlocking edge that resembles a jigsaw puzzle, which ensures a tight fit without the need for adhesive.